Bankruptcy FAQ

 Is There a Minimum Amount of Debt Required to File Bankruptcy?

 No. You can literally file bankruptcy if you have $1 of debt, though no one would ever do that, of course.
-However, there is a maximum amount of debt that you cannot exceed if you want to file Chapter 13.
-If your debt exceeds that maximum, you will have to file either Chapter 7 or 11, where there are no upper debt limits.
+In a Chapter 7 or Chapter 11 bankruptcy, there are no upper debt limits.

 Will I Lose My House or Car After Filing for Bankruptcy?